Particular/docs.particular.net/samples/sql-persistence/sqlpersistence-prereqs.include.md

  1. Add the username to access the instance to an environment variable named `OracleUserName`.
  1. Add the password to access the instance to an environment variable named `OraclePassword`.

-Or, alternatively, change the connection string to point to different Oracle instance.
+Alternatively, change the connection string to point to different Oracle instance.

+At startup each endpoint will create the required SQL assets including databases, tables, and schemas.

 ### PostgreSQL